About

 What we grow

-2023 is our sixth growing season!
+2024 is our seventh growing season!

 Our plantings are arranged “on contour” in the agro-forestry style with vegetable gardens in between.
 Some of the best soil is lower down on the land.
 We graze the pastures along the road and the lower meadow that leads to Cobscook Bay.